 A synchronization sequence shall precede all binary coded information whenever a new transmission begins.
-The synchronization shall be a training sequence and a series of flag sequences for nominal 200 ms, tolerance + 100 ms.
+The synchronization shall be a training sequence and a series of flag sequences for nominal 200 ms, tolerance $\in + \in 100$ ms.

-NOTE - Continuous flags have two zeros as shown in the following diagram:
+NOTE - Continuous flags have two zeros as shown below: